amoncusir/docker-supervisord/README.md

 To add new configurations of Supervisord, only need copy files to folder: `/etc/supervisord/conf.d/`.
 The include rule in main config file is: `/etc/supervisord/conf.d/*.conf`.

-This image build, use the event listener `kill_supervisord` ([See Github Repo](https://github.com/amoncusir/kill_supervisord)) with the default data.
+This image build use the event listener `kill_supervisord` ([See Github Repo](https://github.com/amoncusir/kill_supervisord)) with the default arguments.
 If you want add custom arguments, you need to add `ENV` variable named `KILL_SUPERD_ARGS` in your dockerfile or in the os env system.

 ## Custom Overridable Arguments